RavensbourneWebMedia/UX-design/misc/observations.md

 User personas need to be based on **interview data**, not pulled out of your magical hat.

-Make a personas **template** with a specific field for connections to interview data (eg: this persona is based on two people I interviewed, and they both stated X and Y)
+Make a personas **template** with a specific field for connections to interview data (eg: this persona is based on two people I interviewed, and they both stated X and Y).

 More impactful if they're illustrated, ie put a face next to a name.

-No need for gimmicky graphs, unless they're based on research data
+No need for gimmicky graphs, unless they're based on research data.

 ![](assets/personas.png)